 View this link to develop an awareness of authenticity.

-View this link to deepen the practice of contemplation.
+View this link to deepen the practice of intentional speaking

 I practice reflecting on things as they are.
 I recreate others, acknowledge situations, and receive concerns from a foundation of wholeness and background of possibilities.